alttch/eva3/doc/items.rst

 called **devices**.
 It's completely up to you how to merge items into device, but it's recommended to keep them in one or several separate item groups.

-Device templates are stored in *runtime/tpl* folder in JSON format.
+Device templates are stored in *runtime/tpl* folder in YAML (default) or JSON format.

 You can use **uc-tpl** :doc:`command line</cli>` tool to create device templates using the existing items and **uc-cmd** or :ref:`device